ProctorEdu

 How can teachers reduce test anxiety?

 Teachers can help students learn about different coping skills and develop a plan for their studies.
-They can also encourage them to focus on relaxation techniques, such as deep breathing, that can reduce your anxiety during the test.
+They can also encourage them to focus on relaxation techniques, such as deep breathing, that can help you overcome test anxiety during the test.

 How do you calm students before a test?